Manikandantech4/CI-CD-Pipeline-for-Automated-Deployment-to-EC2-instance/README.md

 Goals:
 1. Create an EC2 instance and make it as web server.
-2. Set up codedpipeline by connecting with github repository.
+2. Set up codepipeline by connecting with github repository.
 3. Add SSM permission to codepipeline.
 4. Deploy the pipeline.